 1. Prints-The Language of Industry 2.
 Review of Measurement 3.
 A Review of Fractions and Decimals 4.
 Alphabet of Lines 5.
 Understanding Prints 6.
 Types of Prints 7.
 Print Format 8.
 Basic Plane Geometry 9.
 Dimensioning Welding Prints 10.
 Welding Processes 11.
 Threaded Fasteners 12.
 Structural Metals 13.
 Common Types of Joints and Welds 14.
 Welding Symbols 15.
 Fillet Welds 16.
 Groove Welds 17.
 Plug and Slot Welds 18.
 Spot, Seam, and Projection Welds 19.
 Surfacing Welds 20.
 Edge Weld 21.
 Pipe Welding 22.
 Brazed Joints 23.
 Basic Metalworking Processes 24.
 Examining and Testing Welds 25.
 Print Reading Activities

-John R. Walker - is the author of thirteen textbooks and has written many magazine articles.
-Mr. Walker did his undergraduate studies at Millersville University and has a Master of Science degree in Industrial Education from the University of Maryland.
-He taught industrial arts and vocational education for thirty-two years and was Supervisor of Industrial Education for five years.
-He also worked as a machinist for the U.S. Air Force and as a draftsman at the U.S. Army Aberdeen Proving Grounds.
+John R. Walker - is the author of thirteen textbooks and has written numerous magazine articles.
+Mr. Walker completed his undergraduate studies at Millersville University and has a master’s degree in Industrial Education from the University of Maryland.
+He has taught industrial arts and vocational education for more than thirty-two years, including five years as Supervisor of Industrial Education.
+He has also worked as a machinist for the U.S. Air Force and as a draftsman at the U.S. Army Aberdeen Proving Grounds.

-W. Richard Polanin - is a professor at Illinois Central College, as well as the coordinator of the Manufacturing Engineering Technology and Welding Technology programs.
-Dr. Polanin has a bachelor's and master's degree from Illinois State University and a doctorate degree from the University of Illinois.
+W. Richard Polanin - was a professor at Illinois Central College, as well as the coordinator of the Manufacturing Engineering Technology and Welding Technology programs.
+Dr. Polanin has a bachelor’s and a master’s degree from Illinois State University and a doctorate degree from the University of Illinois.
 In addition to his twenty-five years of teaching, he is an active consultant in welding and manufacturing.
-He is an AWS Certified Welding Inspector, AWS Certified Welding Educator, and a SME Certified Manufacturing Engineer.
-He has published numerous technical papers and has made many technical presentations in the areas of welding, manufacturing, robotics, and manufacturing education.
+He is an AWS Certified Welding Inspector, an AWS Certified Welding Educator, and an SME Certified Manufacturing Engineer.
+He has published numerous technical papers and has made many technical presentations in the areas of welding, robotics, manufacturing, and manufacturing education.